Mizner/knoxstarter/README.md

 	* Note: for BrowserSync to work, you'll need to change the domain name in `gulpfile.js`
 3. Set applicable menus in WordPress
 	* Three are available.
-4. In the Customizer you can set Phone Number and Social Media in "Owner Info"s
+4. In the Customizer you can set Phone Number and Social Media in "Owner Info"